 Behind the screen

 A series of six online interviews with practitioners experienced in delivering online and telephone therapy.
-The series aims to provide an overview of the opportunities and challenges that exist for therapists working in a technological age.

 From our journals